The offer also includes a number of new options for growers to consider as part of the contract:

 British Sugar comment

-Paul Kenward, managing director at British Sugar, said: “We are delighted to announce our contract offer for the 2023/24 growing season. £40 per tonne offers growers a healthy margin even at today’s high costs, compares very favourably with alternative crops, and offers yield guarantees for a small payment.
+Paul Kenward, managing director at British Sugar, said: “We are delighted to announce our contract offer for the 2023/24 growing season. £40 per tonne offers growers a healthy margin even at today’s high costs, and compares very favourably with alternative crops.

 “We are confident that this straightforward, attractive offer provides choice, security and profitability during an extremely challenging time for all growers.